 ✔ Wear breathable shoes

-✔ Use antifungal powder if prone to sweaty feet
+✔ Use antifungal powder if you sweat heavily

 When to See a Medical Professional